janellealmonte/Project1/About_Me/README.md

 # About Me

 Hello, I'm Janelle Almonte.
-With over a decade of experience specializing in technical support and project management.
+I have over a decade of experience specializing in technical support and project management.

 ## Career Transition